Axel Witsel: International career

-Prior to making his international debut for the senior side, he played for the under-21 side in 2007 earning nine caps as well as helping his side reach the semi-finals of the 2007 UEFA European Under-21 Football Championship.
+Prior to making his international debut for the senior side, Witsel played for the under-21 side in 2007, earning nine caps as well as helping his side reach the semi-finals of the 2007 UEFA European Under-21 Championship.

-On 26 March 2008, Witsel made his international debut during a friendly game against Morocco.
-The match resulted in a 1–4 loss, but Witsel scored his first goal for Belgium.
+On 26 March 2008, Witsel made his senior international debut for Belgium during a friendly game against Morocco.
+The match resulted in a 1–4 loss, but Witsel scored his first goal.

 Witsel's first goal in a competitive international match came a day short of three years after the Morocco goal, in the sixth minute against Austria in Group A of the UEFA Euro 2012 qualifying process, and his second would come in the second half.
 However, Belgian hopes of qualifying for UEFA Euro 2012 were dashed on 11 October 2011, by defeat to Germany coupled with Turkey's victory over Azerbaijan.

 On 13 May 2014, Witsel was named in Belgium's squad for the 2014 FIFA World Cup.
 He started in midfield in the team's first game of the tournament, a 2–1 win against Algeria in Belo Horizonte.

 Witsel also featured in the Belgian squad at UEFA Euro 2016, announced on 31 May 2016.
 He scored his first tournament goal during the Championships, in a Group E match against the Republic of Ireland.

 He scored twice in 2018 FIFA World Cup qualification, both in wide victories over Gibraltar.
 Manager Roberto Martínez named him in the squad for the final tournament in Russia.
-Witsel was part of the Belgian squad for the 2022 World Cup in Qatar, where the team performed badly, failing to make it out of the group stages.
-On March 17 2023, new Belgian coach Domenico Tedesco dropped Witsel from the squad for European Championship qualifying games, citing the player's lack of playing time.
+Witsel was part of the Belgian squad for the 2022 World Cup in Qatar, where the team performed badly, failing to make it out of the group stage.
+On 17 March 2023, new Belgian coach Domenico Tedesco dropped Witsel from the squad for European Championship qualifying games, citing the player's lack of playing time.

+On 12 May 2023, Witsel announced his retirement from the national team on Instagram, having made 130 appearances for Belgium.
+However, Witsel would later reverse his decision and on 28 May 2024, he was included in Belgium's squad for UEFA Euro 2024.

 Personal life

-Witsel has three children.
+Witsel has been married since 2015 to Romanian-Hungarian Rafaella Szabo, with whom he has three children.
 He is of Martiniquais descent through his father.
 He was a boyhood Arsenal fan.